Head coach Damon Rensing announces a field of eight in the class of 2015.

 Former Spartan midfielder Ben Pirmann joined the MSU coaching staff in the fall of 2011.
 Pirmann replaced his former collegiate coach Joe Baum, who announced his retirement after nearly four decades on the Spartan sideline.

-In his three seasons back at his alma mater, Pirmann has been involved in all aspects of the program.
+In his four seasons back at his alma mater, Pirmann has been involved in all aspects of the program.
 In 2014, Pirmann and the Spartans advanced to their second-straight NCAA Elite Eight with a 12-5-6 overall record.
 During the 2013 campaign, Pirmann helped guide the Spartans to a record-breaking season as MSU earned a program-record 14 wins en route to a trip to the NCAA Elite Eight for the first time since 1968.
-In 2012 helped the Spartans claim their third Big Ten Tournament title in school history.
+In 2012, he helped the Spartans claim their third Big Ten Tournament title in school history.
 Pirmann has been a part of each - in 2004 and 2008 as a player, and in 2012 as a coach.

 Before returning to MSU, Pirmann spent previous two seasons (2009-10) as an assistant coach at Western Michigan and was involved in all facets of the Bronco program, with his primary responsibilities including the areas of compliance, recruiting, travel, video analysis, camps and scouting.
 Pirmann was a large part of the rebuilding process at Western Michigan in those two years, which saw the Broncos return to the upper echelon of the Mid-American Conference.
 In 2009, WMU doubled its win total from the previous year with a 6-10-1 record and took third in the MAC, going 3-2-1 in league play.
 Additionally, the Brown & Gold advanced to the conference tournament semifinals for the first time in the last four years.